ellianat/top-beauty-products/README.md

 Gender Target,
 Main Ingredient,
 Country of Origin
 - Data was cleaned and standardized for SQL analysis
+- **Note:** This dataset is from Kaggle and is intended for practice and analysis; it may not represent real products.

 ## Database Schema